11 Habits Of People Who Didn’t Receive Positive Reinforcement As a Child, According To Therapist

 What is Positive Reinforcement?

-Positive reinforcement is when you praise someone for doing something well, encouraging them to do it again.
-For a toddler, this could mean getting a smile and a clap for picking up toys without being asked.
-This makes the child feel good and more likely to repeat the behavior.
+Positive reinforcement means praising someone for doing something well to encourage them to do it again.
+For a toddler, it could be a smile and a clap for picking up toys.
+This makes the child feel proud and more likely to do it again.

 Why It’s Important